wds4/tribal-tapestry/essays/bookJustification/overview.md

 # The Cortical Tribal Tapestry Hypothesis

-# Hypotheses

 The CTTH is a series of hypotheses, listed below, each of which builds upon the ones before it.
-The first one is the launching pad.

 ## Tapestry Foundation